-Predicting how a customer will react to your marketing messages is almost impossible to do, but you’ll have a better idea if you know what they did in the past through the entire customer journey.
+Predicting how a customer will react to your marketing messages is almost impossible to do, but you’ll have a better idea if you understand the entire customer journey.
 Using past data on your customers — from the micro-moments we mentioned above, for example — can help you predict what kind of content might resonate with specific customers as they get to know your brand.
-For example, with customer data, you may learn that Instagram is your most effective channel for acquiring new customers, while email is most effective in driving the second purchase.
+For example, you may learn that Instagram is your most effective channel for acquiring new customers, while email is most effective in driving the vital second purchase.

 With this data in hand, you can optimize the effectiveness of your marketing communications to buyers at specific stages in their lifecycle.
 Rather than guessing, you can drill down and create more tailored campaigns that will better resonate with buyers at that exact stage.
 Instead of sending a one-time buyer the same email message as a long-time loyal customer, you can tailor your marketing message and channel to the customer journey.
 All of this creates a seamless customer experience through relevant and targeted content.

 Great marketers know that they are only as good as their ability to measure ROI.
 The data from every marketing campaign you execute today provides vital information for improving and optimizing future campaigns.
 But only you as a marketer will know exactly what insight you need to glean to take actions and improve that ROI.

 That’s exactly why you need access directly to your customer data, so you can really dig into campaigns and see what’s working and what’s not.
 Marketers have to be able to attribute revenue accurately to specific campaigns, understanding exactly where your customers have come from and the true source of revenue.
 This equips you with the vital information to help you plan for future campaigns according to channel and be able to more accurately forecast their success.
 With this data, you can constantly drive up your ROI and get more from each and every marketing campaign.